scriptism/Command-line-Barista-Python/README.md

-# Scriptism – Simple CLI Food Order
+# Basics of Python – Simple CLI Food Order
 Can be improved later.

 A tiny command-line takeaway app that greets the user, shows a four-item menu, and records their order.